permafrost-dev/ray-cli/README.md

 ## Installation

+You may install the package using composer:

 `composer require permafrost-dev/ray-cli --dev`

-You may also download a `phar` executable from the [releases](https://github.com/permafrost-dev/ray-cli/releases) page.
+Also available is a download for  a `phar` executable from the [releases](https://github.com/permafrost-dev/ray-cli/releases) page.
 The primary advantage of using a `phar` is that **you don't need to install the package** into your project.

 If you download  a `phar`, replace _`vendor/bin/ray`_ with the filename of the `phar` in the examples, i.e.: